Bharat Ratna: History

 The award was briefly suspended twice in its history.
-The first suspension occurred after Morarji Desai was sworn in as the fourth Prime Minister in 1977.
-His government withdrew all personal civil honours on 13 July 1977.
-The suspension was rescinded on 25 January 1980, after Indira Gandhi became the Prime Minister.
-The civilian awards were suspended again in mid-1992, when two Public-Interest Litigations were filed, one in the Kerala High Court and another in the Madhya Pradesh High Court, challenging the "constitutional validity" of the awards.
+The first suspension occurred when Morarji Desai, who was sworn in as the fourth prime minister in 1977, withdrew all personal civil honours on 13 July 1977.
+The suspension was rescinded on 25 January 1980, after Indira Gandhi became the prime minister.
+The award was suspended again in mid-1992, when two Public-Interest Litigations were filed, one in the Kerala High Court and another in the Madhya Pradesh High Court, challenging the "constitutional validity" of the awards.
 The awards were reintroduced by the Supreme Court in December 1995, following the conclusion of the litigation.

+There is no formal provision that recipients of the Bharat Ratna should be Indian citizens.
+It has been awarded to a naturalised Indian citizen, Mother Teresa in 1980, and to two non-Indians, Abdul Ghaffar Khan of Pakistan in 1987 and the former South African president Nelson Mandela in 1990.
+Sachin Tendulkar, at the age of 40, became the youngest person and first sportsperson to receive the honour.
+Dhondo Keshav Karve was the oldest living recipient when he was awarded on his 100th birthday on 18 April 1958.
+As of 2024, the award has been conferred upon 50 people with 15 posthumous declarations.